blckbx/mybosbotexample/README.md

 ## **🔌 BoS Reconnect:**

 Checks frequently (`MINUTES_BETWEEN_RECONNECTS`) for offline / inactive peers and tries to reconnect them with `bos reconnect`.
-Additionally a Telegram message with stats of successful or unsuccessful reconnects is being sent:
+Additionally a Telegram message with stats of successful and/or unsuccessful reconnects is being sent:
 ````
 🔌 Offline Statistics:
  3 / x peers offline (y%):